ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/networkloadbalancer_forwardingrule.md

 * `id` - (Optional) ID of the network load balancer forwarding rule you want to search for.
 * `name` - (Optional) Name of an existing network load balancer forwarding rule that you want to search for.
 Search by name is case-insensitive.
 The whole resource name is required if `partial_match` parameter is not set to true..
 * `partial_match` - (Optional) Whether partial matching is allowed or not when using name argument.
 Default value is false.
+* `protocol` - (Optional) Protocol of the network load balancer forwarding rule you want to search for.
+* `listener_ip` - (Optional) Listener Ip of the network load balancer forwarding rule you want to search for.

 Both `datacenter_id` and `networkloadbalancer_id` and either `id` or `name` must be provided.
 If none, or both of `name` and `id` are provided, the datasource will return an error.